rachanasura/E-Commerce-Analytics/README.md

 **E-commerce data analysis using Olist dataset**

 **Project Overview**

-This project analyzes the Olist E-commerce dataset to extract meaningful insights related to sales performance, customer behavior, product trends and delivery efficiency.Multiple datasets such as orders, customers, products, payments, reviews and sellers were combined to create a comprehensive business view.
+This project analyzes the Olist E-commerce dataset to extract meaningful insights related to sales performance, customer behavior, product trends and delivery efficiency.Multiple datasets such as orders, customers, products, payments, reviews and sellers were combined to create a comprehensive business view

 **Objective**

 The main objective of this project is to:
 - Analyze overall sales and revenue trends
 - Identify top-selling product categories